fsantanna/dceu/doc/manual.md

 Set : `set´ Expr `=´ Expr
 ```

-The optional initialization expression assigns an initial value to the
-variable, which is set to `nil` otherwise.

 The `val` modifier forbids that a name is reassigned, but it does not prevent
 that [dynamic values](#dynamic-values) are modified.

-Optionally, a declaration can be associated with a [tuple
+Optionally, a declaration can be associated with a
-template](#tag-enumerations-and-tuple-templates) tag, which allows the variable
+[tuple template](#tag-enumerations-and-tuple-templates) tag, which allows the
-to be indexed by a field name, instead of a numeric position.
+variable to be indexed by a field name, instead of a numeric position.
 Note that the variable is not guaranteed to hold a value matching the template,
 not even a tuple is guaranteed.
 The template association is static but with no runtime guarantees.

 If the declaration omits the template tag, but the initialization expression is
-a [tag constructor](#collection-values), then the variable assumes this tag template,
+a [tag constructor](#collection-values), then the variable assumes this tag
-i.e., `val x = :X []` expands to `val x :X = :X []`.
+template, i.e., `val x = :X []` expands to `val x :X = :X []`.

-The symbol `...` represents the variable arguments (*varargs*) a function
-receives in a call.
-In the context of a [function](#prototype-values) that expects varargs, it
-evaluates to a tuple holding the varargs.
-In other scenarios, it evaluates to a tuple holding the program arguments.
-When `...` is the last argument of a call, its tuple is expanded as the last
-arguments.

-The variables `err` and `evt` have special scopes and are automatically setup
-in the context of [`throw`](#exceptions) and [`broadcast`](#broadcast)
-statements, respectively.
-Because `evt` is broadcast from arbitrary scopes, it cannot be assigned to
-other variables.

-`TODO: :tmp`

 Examples: